cath-ly/Spotify-Monthly-Tracker-Web-App/README.md

 ## Introduction
 This project was made by Nakra Ath-Ly, Nick Wu, Chantakrak Ath-Ly, and Sarey Chek.
-This application focuses on using the Spotify API and the User's info to analyze their most listened to tracks and artists.
+This application focuses on using the Spotify API and the User's info to analyze their most listened to tracks and artists of the month.

 ## Project Detail
-In this project, we utilized Next.js, TailwindCSS, and Typescript to create the web application.
-We created a boilerplate webpage and then slowly replaced the components with the actual data extracted from the Spotify API using GET requests through fetch and then parsing the data as a JSON file.
+In this project, we utilized Next.js, TailwindCSS, and TypeScript to create the web application.
+We created a boilerplate webpage and then implemented components with data extracted from the Spotify API using REST methods to parse data as a JSON file.
 The Spotify API has a variety of different scopes, but we narrowed it down to only use the ones that extract the user's profile infromation and their listening history.

 ## Project Setup
 Clone the repository